N3x74/NanoTel/README.md

 <div align="center">

-# NanoTel - Telegram Bot API
+# NanoTel

+A complete and simple library to work with Telegram API

 </div>